the-turing-way/the-turing-way/book/website/project-design/pd-overview/pd-overview-planning.md

 * Useful documentation: RACI matrix, risk register, project charter.

 ### Stakeholders
-* Identify the project stakeholders.
+* Identify all individuals, groups, or organizations that have an interest or influence in the project.
+This includes both internal and external stakeholders
-* Complete a stakeholder mapping, identifying the level of engagement and stakeholder responsibilities at each stage of the project.
+* Create a visual representation or matrix to understand the relationships between stakeholders and the project.
+Map their level of engagement, influence, and interest at each stage of the project.
+This helps prioritise engagement efforts and tailor communication strategies accordingly.
-* Utilize the "Facilitating Stakeholder Engagement" chapter for guidance and template resources [quote the chapter being developed by RAM team #3105].
+* Utilise the "Facilitating Stakeholder Engagement" chapter for guidance and template resources [The chapter is being developed by RAM team #3105].
+* Useful documentation: stakeholder register, stakeholder mapping, stakeholder analysis matrix, personas.

 ### Outputs
 * Plan for the different outputs of your research, such as publications, software, or datasets.